-There are many legends and myths that include symbols and imagery that helped shape one of the ways men understand and illuminate the world we reside in,including the world just beyond the veil; the world of supernatural that exists just outside our understanding.
+There's many legends and myths that include symbols and imagery that helped shape one of the ways men understand and illuminate the world we reside in, including the world just beyond the veil; the world of supernatural that exists just outside our understanding.

-The natural desire to see behind that veil has been prominent in many people, which draws them into unknown territory on a spiritual quest to see some kind of other side.
-When people begin to peek behind the veil, they come through an intangible door and brave their way to a grander enlightenment with what is sometimes called a divination spirit.
+The natural desire to see behind that veil has been prominent in many people.
+This draws them into unknown territory on a spiritual quest to see some kind of other side.
+When people begin to peek behind the veil, they come through an intangible door.
+They brave their way to a grander enlightenment with what is sometimes called a divination spirit.

 Picking out the right doorway happens to be very difficult.
-Some have found exciting and fascinating frontiers they didn’t know about, while others have found themselves to be lost instead of found.
+Some have found exciting and fascinating frontiers they didn’t know about.
+Others have found themselves to be lost instead of found.
 For the people who walk the high path, these doorways have brought them more knowledge of an artistic, abstract land that is actually parallel to natural reality.
 It shows them there can be stranger things throughout nirvana in contrast to on earth.

 There are several ways that can be used to achieve entrance to this supernatural area past what’s possible be stated.
 The most usual way of reaching these doorways to what lies behind the veil are prayer and patience.
 The other ways, which are said to be impatient and often corrupt, is researching the occult and using that to coerce unnatural results.
 In the first way, you can receive a no-expectation result.
 The other way demands a debt that requires tribute in payment for the coerced will.

-Those of all different cultures and religions have differences in symbolism, and yet they might not be completely different in their separate aspects.
+Those of all different cultures and religions have differences in symbolism.
+Yet they might not be completely different in their separate aspects.
 Instead of wasting time comparing faiths, it is preferable to use your own intimate belief system as a prime example.
 For example, for one faith might teach them to believe in broken bodies, and the shedding of blood and a name that’s sacred of a personal sacrificial savor, will unblock the veil which allows them to come through the doorway of nirvana.
-Some cultures and individuals might find this idea to be completely ludicrous while some others find it completely acceptable and even understandable.
+Some cultures and individuals might find this idea to be completely ludicrous.
+Some others find it completely acceptable and even understandable.

 Because of the way some take faith’s legends and myths as facts, they choose to comprehend without holding onto preconceived prejudice that the faiths, legends, and myths of others are their own personal choice and fall in line with their own specific culture.
 Most of these people also choose to believe that despite the varying differences, everyone should live in harmony and peace and allow others the innate right to walk their own path with whatever Great Creator they choose to worship.

 We occasionally find ourselves strolling along a narrow line between natural and supernatural.
 We often are unable to tell or even explain the differences between them.
-All the same, supernatural and the obvious natural have been linked since the start of time as we believe it to be.
+All the same, supernatural and the obvious natural have been linked since the start of time.
 They are simply kept apart by an invisible, thin veil, that can leave us speechless.

-Different civilizations all over the world have struggled with the difficulty of deciding on a good medium of sharing their belief system with the others in this world; a simple answer or a complex explanation can be very simple to those on the inside while proving difficult to understand for those who aren’t part of that culture or faith.
+Different civilizations all over the world have struggled with the difficulty of deciding on a good medium of sharing their belief system with the others in this world.
+A simple answer or a complex explanation can be very simple to those on the inside.
+It can prove difficult to understand for those who aren’t part of that culture or faith.

 The best way to try and tell about an abstract idea and even a journey has been around for ages; symbolism.
 You simplify the abstract so that other people can understand what is not always seen by those in the natural world.
-Legends and myths are exactly that; they are not necessarily a free license to insist upon a story that can’t be proved with facts, but rather an opportunity to explain what most consider unexplainable.
+Legends and myths are exactly that.
+They are not necessarily a free license to insist upon a story that can’t be proved with facts.
+Rather it's an opportunity to explain what most consider unexplainable.

 Looking into the Cherokee’s idea of creation is a fascinating topic, even if you view creation as something completely different.
 It is not anyone’s place to reject their symbolic theories as to how the world we live in was formed.
 Instead, enjoy the myths while simply embracing your own ideas about creation.